mdtariqueh007/CISTUP_IISC/README.md

 <!-- Usage Instructions -->
 ## Usage
-1. Start the frontend development server. npm start
+1. Start the frontend development server.
+2. cd to my-app
+3. npm start
-2. Access the frontend application at [http://localhost:3000](http://localhost:3000).
+3. Access the frontend application at [http://localhost:3000](http://localhost:3000).
-3. Start the backend server.
+4. Start the backend server.
+5. cd to Server
-python app.py
+6. python app.py
-4. Use the web application according to its features.
+7. Use the web application according to its features.

 <!-- Testing Instructions -->
 ## Testing
-- Run tests using the following command: npm test
+- Run tests using the following command from my-app directory: npm test
 - Describe any additional testing procedures or frameworks used.